-Margaret Parry – Vice Chair
+Margaret Parry – Chair

 Following several years working for the World Health Organisation in Geneva, Margaret returned to the UK in the 1970s, where she married and had three sons.
 She settled in Ipswich in 1982 and has remained here ever since.
 Margaret was employed in various roles throughout her career, at the same time studying as a mature student to achieve a post graduate HR qualification.
 Subsequently she became a Chartered Member of the Institute of Personnel and Development.